Compression of Currents and Varifolds: Related work

-The recent work of \cite{KernelcompressionLyons} on kernel quadrature does not have the same restrictions as \cite{KernquadDPP},\cite{KernelInterpCVS}, and has competitive run-times for compression of probability measures, with similiar error bounds.
-Furthermore, this method shows promise for large-scale compression, as evidenced by numerical examples on empirical measures on machine-learning datasets.
+The recent work of \cite{KernelcompressionLyons} on kernel quadrature does not have the same restrictions as \cite{KernquadDPP},\cite{KernelInterpCVS}, and has competitive run-times for compression of probability measures, with similar error bounds.
+Furthermore, this method shows promise for large-scale compression, as evidenced by numerical examples on empirical measures from machine learning datasets.
 However, this work applies to the case of probability measures and not to general linear functionals on an RKHS.
-Therefore, in the case of currents and normal-cycles, which yield non-positive linear functionals on vector-valued functions, this method is not directly applicable.
-However, it may be interesting to compare the performance of our method against that of \cite{KernelcompressionLyons} for varifold compression, as a varifold can straightforwardly be written as a probability measure, provided the kernel is sufficiently fast-decaying e.g. Gaussian kernel.
+Therefore, in the case of currents and normal cycles, which yield non-positive linear functionals on vector-valued functions, this method is not directly applicable.
+However, it may be interesting to compare the performance of our method against that of \cite{KernelcompressionLyons} for varifold compression, as a varifold can straightforwardly be written as a probability measure, provided the kernel is sufficiently fast-decaying, e.g. a Gaussian kernel.

-\section{Currents and Varifolds}
+\section{Currents and varifolds}

 We now briefly review the currents and varifolds representation of shape, and their applications in computational geometry.
-In particular their application to computing a metric distance between shapes.
-We present the case for smooth surfaces $S \subset \R^{d}$, with $d=3$, but the analogous statements hold for smooth curves $C$ with $d=2$.
+In particular, their application to computing a metric distance between shapes.
+In the rest of this paper, we present the case for smooth surfaces $S \subset \R^{d}$, with $d=3$, but the analogous statements hold for smooth curves $C$ with $d=2,3$.
+Furthermore, we focus on the treatment of currents and varifolds in terms of their action on vector fields and functions.
+In full generality, this may be extended to action on differential forms and integration with respect to Hausdorff measure, but we do not pursue this route here.
+See \cite{DURRLEMAN,Charon,FidelityMetrics} for a treatment of this perspective.